Nine Mile Ride woodland improvements

 It is important to keep the open character of the woodland and promote natural regeneration of the canopy and understorey species.
 In this way the woodland will function as a natural and dynamic system.

-These new features, along with new ditches, will also help to improve site drainage and reduce the risk of seasonal flooding.
+We have established a new network of wildlife ponds and streams.
+These support the existing wet woodland features such as alder, willow and various dragonfly species and also improve site drainage, reducing the risk of seasonal flooding.
 It is important residents can enjoy good year-round access at Nine Mile Ride.

-We will plant canopy and understorey trees, which thrive in acidic wet conditions.
-These will further aid in supporting the drainage on site.
+• canopy and understorey trees, which thrive in acidic wet conditions and aid drainage on site

-• plant hazel along the residential boundary of the site, to create a future hazel coppice strip
+• hazel along the residential boundary of the site to create a future hazel coppice strip

-This will give biodiversity a boost and address concerns raised by residents during the first phase of work.
+This is giving biodiversity a boost and addresses concerns raised by residents during the first phase of work.

 The improvements will help boost the routine management of the woodland and trees.
 These are carried out by our rangers who look after the site.